johnston-557/johnstonnoteW3/Docs/cli.md

 # What is ls?
-- ls means list all files in the folder
+- "ls" command will list all files in the folder

 # What is cat?
--cat means access the file.
+- "cat" command will access the file.